Overall Score 5.3 Represents average audio ecosystem compatibility score.

 they both have the same rating against liquids

-The JLab Go Air have a weight of 10g .
-We consider a lower weight better because lighter devices are more comfortable to carry.
+JLab Go Air have a weight of 10g .
+We prefer a lower weight better because lighter devices are easier to move with.

 Sony WF C500 driver unit is 5.8mm in diameter,